lezette/learning-a11y/src/was/understanding-wcag.md

 <div class="text-xl/8 space-y-6">

   <h3 class="text-2xl font-semibold">So what is <abbr>WCAG</abbr> (W3C Accessibility Guideline)?</h3>
-  <p>WCAG which stands for <span class="font-bold">Web Content Accessibility Guidelines,</span> a set of guidelines from the W3C (World Wide Web Consortium) designed to provide guidelnes that help ensure web platforms are accessible.</p>
+  <p>WCAG which stands for <strong>Web Content Accessibility Guidelines,</strong> a set of guidelines from the W3C (World Wide Web Consortium) designed to provide guidelnes that help ensure web platforms are accessible.</p>
   <p>The name might seem self-explanatory (it didn’t seem that clear to me earlier, lol), but WCAG provides specific, structured guidance to help make the web inclusive.</p>

   <h3 class="text-2xl font-semibold">How WCAG Works</h3>